Diamond Hill: History

 The village settlements in the area, Sheung Yuen Leng (上元嶺) and Ha Yuen Leng (下元嶺), predated British colonization, and may have been established as early as the early eighteenth century.

 There were squatter dwellings (shanties) up and down the hill that were demolished after years of effort by the Hong Kong Government.
 The squatter population peaked at around 50,000 people.
 Parts of the squatter settlement were demolished over the years, including for expansion of the Kai Tak Airport during the Japanese occupation, construction of the Mass Transit Railway, Lung Cheung Road, and the Tate's Cairn Tunnel.
 Due to the dramatic shortage of public housing available for resettlement, the final sections were only demolished in 2001.

 Contrary to its name, the area does not contain any diamond deposits.
 There are a number of theories as to why the misnomer came about, but the most accepted version states that the English name for this area was a simple mistranslation, for in Cantonese, the word "鑽石" can mean either "diamonds" or "to drill for rocks".
 In this case, the area was known as a stone quarry for many years before urban development took place.
 Due to that, the English name only became a euphemism.
 There are other theories as to why the area became known as "Diamond Hill", such as the crystals contained within the rocks mined from the area have a diamond-like luminance, or that the hill resembles the shape of a diamond.

 Features

-Diamond Hill Urn Cemetery is high in the hill.
 Diamond Hill MTR station is located near Plaza Hollywood, a nearby shopping centre was so named to associate it with the former movie studio nearby, where many films were produced after World War II.
 It most notably launched the career of international star, Bruce Lee.
 Sam Hui and brothers lived around the area, too.
 Tate's Cairn Tunnel has its Kowloon entrance in Diamond Hill.
-The shopping centre has an array of shops, such as H&M, Levi's, Uniquo, and many more boutiques.
-There are also many restaurants serving a variety of cuisines, BUGIS @ 叻沙海南雞飯 serving Singaporean cuisine, Genki Sushi serving Japanese food, and dishes from America, and Asia.
+The shopping centre has an array of shops and many boutiques.
+There are also many restaurants serving a variety of cuisines, serving Japanese food, and dishes from America, and Asia.

 The Buddhist Chi Lin Nunnery and Nan Lian Garden were built according to the style of the Tang dynasty and are tourist attractions.